carpentries-incubator/lc-litsearchr/_episodes/07-data-frames-matrices-and-lists.md

-Now, imagine that the numbers in our table represent some measurements from a a library check out, where each row represents one library patron and each column represents one variable for how many items they've checked out.
+Now, imagine that the numbers in our table represent some measurements from a a library check out, where each row represents one library patron and each column represents one variable for how many items they've checked out a particular library item.

 ~~~
 ## We may want to label the rows, so that we know which numbers belong to which library patron.